vendablefall/blog.leet.cloud/_posts/2018-08-17-sharing-a-glusterfs-volume-with-nfs-ganesha.markdown

     /dev/sdb1            2048    52427775    26212864   8e  Linux LVM

-Now the disks are formatted we can create the physical volumes
+Now the disks are formatted we can create the physical volumes.

 ```bash
 pvcreate /dev/sdb1